styounessi/web-event-stream-pipeline/README.md

 ⚠️ This project is done for fun/interest and to experiment with different ways to process, massage, and enrich events.

-## Why Do This? 🤷‍♂️

-### Reactive Alerting 🚨

-Kibana offers [alerting](https://www.elastic.co/guide/en/kibana/current/alerting-getting-started.html) and [anomaly detection](https://www.elastic.co/guide/en/kibana/current/xpack-ml-anomalies.html) features.
-It also integrates with tools like [PagerDuty](https://www.elastic.co/guide/en/kibana/current/pagerduty-action-type.html) to monitor and promptly address potential issues that might otherwise go unnoticed until end users report them.

-### Analysis 🔍

-Kibana provides extensive [dashboarding and visualization](https://www.elastic.co/guide/en/kibana/current/dashboard.html) tools for data analysis.
-You can aggregate events to visualize changes over time and gain valuable insights by profiling user behaviors.
-This level of data collection enables the making of informed decisions and to optimize experiences based on what the data shows rather than operating on ambiguity.

 ## Tools & Technologies 🛠️

 ### Web Event Generator 🌐